TempleEight/temple-docs/TempleEight/docs/guide/omitting-endpoints.md

 ```

 In addition to the CRUD endpoints that we generate, you are able to define your own endpoints for enumerating though multiple stored items, in a single query.
-More information about these `list` endpoints can be found in the [enumeration](enumeration) guide.
+More information about these `list` endpoints can be found in the [Enumeration](enumeration) guide.

 Finally, an additional endpoint, `identify`, may be generated if your service contains the `#auth` metadata.
 Please note that with the current release, it is not possible to exclude the `identify` endpoint from your service.
-More information about the `identify` endpoint can be found in the [authentication](authentication) guide.
+More information about the `identify` endpoint can be found in the [Authentication](authentication) guide.